alexandreboutrik/aui/README.md

 # Status

 AUI is still in a very early development stage.
-Im basically messing around with ASCII escape codes.
+Im basically just messing around with ASCII escape codes.